-The office will track reasonable accommodations requested and report once a year by September 1st to MMB the number and types of accommodations requested, approved, denied and other relevant information.
+Agencies must track reasonable accommodations requested and report once a year by September 1st to MMB the number and types of accommodations requested, approved, denied and other relevant information.

-The office will retain reasonable accommodation documentation according to the records retention schedule, but in all cases for at least one year from the date the record is made or the personnel action involved is taken, whichever occurs later.
+Agencies must retain reasonable accommodation documentation according to the agency's document retention schedule, but in all cases for at least one year from the date the record is made or the personnel action involved is taken, whichever occurs later.
 29 C.F.R. § 1602.14.